-We are the friendliest, most caring nursing home in the world, providing uncompromised service to residents, coworkers, and community.
+We are the friendliest, most caring nursing home that provides uncompromised service to residents, coworkers, and community.

 FULFILLING EVERY NEED

-From fluffing a pillow to celebrating a birthday, our residents receive warm, loving attention to individual needs as well as the highest level of nursing care.
+From fluffing a pillow to celebrating a birthday, our residents receive warm, loving attention for each individual’s needs in addition to the highest level of nursing care.
 We also offer services to promote the individuality of each resident through physical, social, dietary and recreational programs.

 - Large private and semi-private rooms include half-baths